-- Analyzed the list of products that were manufactured and sold in 2017 to identify the conflict minerals contained therein. - Compiled a complete Approved Manufacturer's List (AML) for the robots.
+- Analyzed the list of products that were manufactured and sold in 2018 to identify the conflict minerals contained therein. - Compiled a complete Approved Manufacturer's List (AML) for the robots.
 This included a list of every supplier that was approved by the Company for major components required to build robots.
-This listing included a description of the part being provided and the related supplier part number. - Worked with our contract manufacturers to provide and create a listing of non-AML suppliers of commodities such as resins, plastics, solder, and metal parts. - Engaged a Third Party partner to work with each of the identified AML and non-AML suppliers to conduct the RCOI survey.
-The RCOI survey documentation aligned to the CMRT.
-Suppliers were asked to identify the smelters and refiners that contributed to the materials and components they supplied in order to manufacture robots for the Company. - Compared identified smelters and refiners against the listing of smelting facilities which have received a "Conformant" designation by the Responsible Minerals Assurance Process ("RMAP") or are actively participating in audit activities to become Conformant.
+This listing included a description of the part being provided and the related supplier part number. - Worked with our contract manufacturers to provide and create a listing of non-AML suppliers of commodities such as resins, plastics, solder, and metal parts. - Engaged a Third-Party partner to work with each of the identified AML and non-AML suppliers to conduct the RCOI survey, using the Responsible Minerals Initiative's Conflict Mineral Reporting Template (CMRT).
+Suppliers were asked to identify the smelters and refiners that contributed to the materials and components they supplied in order to manufacture robots for the Company. - Compared identified smelters and refiners against the listing of smelting facilities which have received a "Conformant" designation by the Responsible Minerals Initiative (RMI) or are actively participating in audit activities to become Conformant.

-Results of the Roomba and Braava robots RCOI and due diligence efforts performed are identified below:
+Results of the Roomba and Braava robot RCOI and due diligence efforts performed is identified below:

-- 179 unique suppliers were contacted as part of a RCOI effort.
-CMRT's were successfully collected from 89% of the supply base.
-CMRT responses collected account for 97% of the materials spend across these robots. - 300 unique smelters of Conflict Minerals.
-Of these, 247 are RMAP Conformant, 8 are actively participating with RMAP to become Conformant and 45 are Non-Conformant.
+- 182 unique suppliers were contacted as part of RCOI effort.
+CMRTs were successfully collected from 99% of the supply base.
+CMRT responses collected account for 99% of the materials spend across these robots - 302 unique smelters of Conflict Minerals were identified.
+Of these, 251 are RMI Conformant, 5 are actively participating with RMI to become Conformant and 46 are Non-Conformant.

-Mineral Total # of Smelters and Refiners in supply chain Total # RMAP Conformant Total # Active Total # Non-Conformant
+Mineral Total # of Smelters and Refiners in supply chain Total # RMI Conformant Total # Active Total # Non-Conformant

-Tantalum 40 39 0 1
+Tantalum 40 40 0 0

-Tin 77 70 1 6
+Tin 79 71 0 8

-Tungsten 45 41 1 3
+Tungsten 43 40 1 2

-Gold 138 97 6 35
+Gold 140 100 4 36

-- Of the above smelters, 22 have DRC or DRC-region sourcing (16 tantalum, 2 Tin and 4 Tungsten).
-72 smelters have unknown country of origin sourcing (all are gold and confidential audits). - 82% of smelters in the iRobot supply chain are verifiably conflict free; Non-conformant smelters have decreased from 78 (23% in calendar year 2016) to 45 (15% in calendar year 2017). iRobot has significantly reduced the high-risk smelters from 41 (in calendar year 2016) down to 16 (in calendar year 2017).
+- Of the above smelters 20 have DRC or DRC-region sourcing (12 tantalum, 2 Tin and 6 Tungsten).
+72 smelters have unknown COI sourcing (confidential gold audits). - 83% of smelters in the iRobot supply chain are verifiably conflict free; Non-conformant smelters Decreased from 78 (23% in CY16) to 45 (15% in CY17), then to 36 (12% in CY18) - iRobot has significantly reduced the high-risk smelters from 41 (in CY16) down to 16 (in CY17), with a continued decline to 14 (in CY18).

-2017 CMRT data collection efforts resulted in many more product level declarations than 2016 efforts.
-This provided more accuracy in the data collected compared to 2016 where more of the CMRTs were company level.
+2018 CMRT data collection efforts resulted in more product level declarations than prior efforts.
+This provided more accuracy in the data collected compared to 2017 where more of the CMRTs were company level.
 We also find that across all four conflict minerals, more of the smelters in our supply chain are moving towards compliance.
+In addition, we significantly improved our CMRT data collection completeness from 89% (2017) to 99% (2018).

-Based on the above RCOI and due diligence efforts, it is possible that certain of the necessary conflict minerals used in the production of products contracted to be manufactured for the Company may contain conflict minerals that originate in the DRC or an adjoining country, and may have been processed in smelters that are not RMAP Conformant.
+Based on the above RCOI and due diligence efforts, it is possible that certain of the necessary conflict minerals used in the production of products contracted to be manufactured for the Company may contain conflict minerals that originate in the DRC or an adjoining country, and may have been processed in smelters that are not RMI Conformant.
 Pursuant to the April 29, 2014 "Statement on the Effect of the Recent Court of Appeals Decision on the Conflict Minerals Rule," issued by Keith F. Higgins, Director, SEC Division of Corporate Finance, the Company is not required to describe its products as "DRC Conflict Free" or "DRC Conflict Undeterminable."
-Moreover, the Company is not required to obtain, and has not obtained, and independent private sector audit of this Conflict Minerals Report for Calendar Year 2017.
+Moreover, the Company is not required to obtain, and has not obtained, and independent private sector audit of this Conflict Minerals Report for Calendar Year 2018.

-Plans for calendar year 2018 include:
+Plans for calendar year 2019 include: